smoh/imageviewer/README.md

 It is a tiny [flask](http://flask.pocoo.org/) app, built with [bootstrap](http://getbootstrap.com/), which will display images and their meta information from a table with pagination.

-**NOTE:** This app was built to run locally for my own convenience and to be shared with a small number of collaborators.
+WARNING:** This app was built to run locally for my own convenience and to be shared with a small number of collaborators.
 In `app.py`, the entire table is loaded into a global variable `table`.
 This can be problematic if the table is large, and the app receives a lot of traffic, as it will load the data for every process.